abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 ## What is unitary operation on quantum multiple systems?

-So the unitary operations on multiple quantum systems bring ideas from both unitary operation on the quantum single system and probabilistic operations on the classical single system.
-When we think about the multiple systems as a single combined system then the unitary operations are defined by the unitary matrices similar to the quantum single sytem.
+The unitary operations on quantum multiple systems bring the ideas from both unitary operation on the quantum single system and probabilistic operations on the classical single system.
+When we think about the multiple systems as a single combined system then the unitary operations are defined by unitary matrices similar to the quantum single sytem.
 But here the row and column indeces of the unitary matrix will correspond to the cartesian product set of the classical state sets of the individual systems.

-Lets take an example of two qbits $(X_1,X_2)$ where $X_1$ and $X_2$ has the classical state set $\Sigma=\{0,1\}$.
-Then the following matrix applies Hadamard operation on the each individual bit of the two qbits system.
+Lets take an example of two qubits $(X_1,X_2)$ where $X_1$ and $X_2$ each has the classical state set $\Sigma=\{0,1\}$.
+Then the following matrix applies Hadamard operation on the each individual bit of the two qubits system.

 $$
 \begin{equation}\tag{Ex-10}